datamasque/DataMasque-AWS-RDS-masking-stepfunctions-blueprint/README.md

 ## Introduction

-The DataMasque AWS RDS Masking Blueprint provides a reusable data provisioning pipeline using AWS Step Functions and DataMasque APIs.
+The DataMasque AWS RDS Masking Blueprint provides a reusable masked data provisioning pipeline using AWS Step Functions and DataMasque APIs.
 These AWS CloudFormation-based templates are designed to automate the masking of production RDS Databases, creating masked snapshots that are safe for use in non-production environments.
 This workflow can also be triggered directly from the DataMasque UI.

 The diagram below illustrates the reference architecture for DataMasque in AWS.
 The provided CloudFormation template automates the process of masking production RDS snapshots and generating masked RDS snapshots for provisioning non-production databases.
 These automated steps are highlighted in blue in the diagram.
 Please refer to [DataMasque AWS Service Catalog Template](https://github.com/datamasque/DataMasque-AWS-service-catalog-database-provisioning-blueprint) to use AWS Service Catalog product as an End User Interface to provision non-production databases using masked RDS snapshots.